East Baton Rouge Parish, Louisiana: Politics

-Since 1980, East Baton Rouge Parish has been a bellwether in presidential elections, voting for the winner of the presidency in all but three elections (it voted for George H. W. Bush in 1992, Hillary Clinton in 2016 and Kamala Harris in 2024) but not necessarily the winner of Louisiana.
-In the 2008 presidential election, the parish voted for Democrat Barack Obama, who won 51% of the vote and 99,652 votes.
+Since 1980, East Baton Rouge Parish has been a bellwether in presidential elections, voting for the winner of the presidency in all but three elections (it voted for George H. W. Bush in 1992, Hillary Clinton in 2016, and Kamala Harris in 2024) but not necessarily the winner of Louisiana.
+In 2008, the parish voted for Democrat Barack Obama, who won 51% of the vote and 99,652 votes.
 Republican John McCain won 48% of the votes and 95,390 votes.
 In the 2008 Senate election, Democrat Mary Landrieu, who kept her seat as a U.S. Senator, won 57% of the vote and 110,694 votes in East Baton Rouge Parish.
 Republican John Neely Kennedy won 41% of the vote and 80,222 votes.
 In the 2004 presidential election, East Baton Rouge Parish cast the majority of its votes for Republican George W. Bush, who won 54% of the votes and 99,943 votes.
 Democrat John F. Kerry won 45% of the votes and 82,298 votes.

-In 2016, John Kennedy lost East Baton Rouge Parish in his otherwise highly successful U.S. Senate race against Democratic Louisiana Public Service Commissioner Foster Campbell, who prevailed 52-48%.
+In 2016, John Kennedy lost East Baton Rouge Parish in his otherwise highly successful U.S. Senate race against Democratic Louisiana Public Service Commissioner Foster Campbell, who prevailed 52% to 48%.
 By a nearly identical margin, Democrat Sharon Weston Broome defeated Republican Bodi White to claim the Baton Rouge mayor-president position to succeed Democrat Kip Holden.
 In 2024, Republican Sid Edwards defeated Weston-Broome to retake the mayoralty of Baton Rouge.